 Our immediate neighborhood was halfway between Sutherlin and Umpqua off Fort McKay Road.
 The connecting gravel road was rerouted and paved to support the timber haulers in the early 1950s.
 Road builders bypassed our gravel lane with a sweeping curve.
 Thus our parents were spared from worry and we children were free to walk or bike our gravel road between neighboring houses with impunity.

-Monetts, our next door neighbors, were a quarter mile away to the left of our red barn.
-Wilsons were just past Monetts, but of little interest to us because they were older and had no young children.
+The Monetts, our next door neighbors, were a quarter mile away to the left of our red barn.
+The Wilsons were just past the Monetts, but of little interest to us because they were older and had no young children.

-Monetts were a blessing for us; Susan was my age, and David was Glen’s age, so that two of us could have a best friend living next door.
-Pictured below, we are enjoying Sandy’s birthday at Monett’s yard with their Wattman cousins.
+The Monetts were a blessing for us; Susan was my age, and David was Glen’s age, so that two of us could have a best friend living next door.
+Pictured below, we are enjoying Sandy’s birthday in the Monett’s yard with their Wattman cousins.

 After-school and summer activities in our neighborhood avoided ball sports in favor of exploration and adventure.
 After we reached first-grade age, our parents seemed not to worry about our play, and we roamed the fields, hills, trees and the creek-side.
 There were a couple of swimming holes in the creek and one of the parents would accompany us to supervise our swimming.

 We would often push our bikes high on the hill, and coast downhill through the bumpy field with wild abandon.
 We would sometimes get the giggles and lose our ability to brake and steer.
 It’s a wonder that no bones were broken on our rapid bike descents and occasional crashes.